Medically reviewed by Drugs.com. Last updated on Mar 12, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress while you are using buprenorphine.
+It is very important that your doctor check your progress while you are using buprenorphine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 It is against the law and dangerous for anyone else to use your medicine.
-Keep your unused tablets in a safe and secure place.
+Keep your unused tablets and buccal films in a safe and secure place.
 People who are addicted to drugs might want to steal buprenorphine.

 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using buprenorphine.
 Serious unwanted effects can occur if certain medicines are given together with buprenorphine.

-buprenorphine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; other prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
-Check with your doctor before taking any of the medicines listed above while you are using buprenorphine.
+Buprenorphine will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, benzodiazepines, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+Check with your doctor or dentist before taking any of the medicines listed above while you are using buprenorphine.

-buprenorphine may make you dizzy, drowsy, or lightheaded.
-Make sure you know how you react to buprenorphine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Buprenorphine may make you dizzy, drowsy, or lightheaded.
+Do not drive or do anything else that could be dangerous until you know how buprenorphine affects you.

-buprenorphine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are using buprenorphine.
+Buprenorphine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using buprenorphine.

-If you have been using buprenorphine regularly for several weeks or longer, do not suddenly stop using it without checking with your doctor.
+If you have been using buprenorphine regularly for several weeks or longer, do not change your dose or suddenly stop using it without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping.
+This may help reduce the possibility of withdrawal symptoms, such as stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping.

-Using buprenorphine while you are pregnant may cause serious unwanted effects in your newborn baby.
+Using buprenorphine while you are pregnant may cause serious unwanted effects, including neonatal opioid withdrawal syndrome in your newborn baby.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using buprenorphine.